HeroesCyberSecurity/hcs-ctf-2023/forensic/PDeFrienship/README.md

-with empathy as its rootS and joy as its leaves, friendship's magic sOothes and relieves. in the gallery of memories, portraits bright, Friendship paints colors oF sheer delight.
+with empathy as its rootS and joy as its leaves, friendship's magic sOothes and relieves. in the gallery of memories, portraits bright, Friendship paints colors of sheer delight.

 distance may stretch its threads thin, but in the heart's canvas, it's woven in.